Taptaplit/Timathon/README.md

 # MiniBoard

 ### There is a website and application for MiniBoard.
-I recommend visiting the [website](https://github.com)(PUT ACTUL WEBSITE LINK THERE) before trying the application.
+I recommend visiting the [website](https://miniboard.vercel.app/) before trying the application.

 ### ________________________________________________________________________________________